Hunting on BHHT Lands

 Blue Hill Heritage Trust lands are used for multiple recreational purposes.
 During hunting season, it is especially important that all users be aware of others using these lands.

 We welcome hunters on most of the properties we own around the peninsula (for hunting on conservation easements, please contact the property owner).
-If you would like to hunt on BHHT property, please read our hunting & trapping policy, and fill out our online permission form below.
+If you would like to hunt on BHHT property, please read our hunting & trapping policy, and fill out our online registration form below.

 Hunting is NOT permitted on Sundays in Maine; therefore, it’s the best day of the week to hike during hunting season.
 We highly encourage everyone to wear blaze orange during the hunting seasons.
 For a current list of Season Dates and Bag Limits, please visit IFW’s website: http://www.maine.gov/ifw/hunting_trapping/index.htm